minblock/workcoin/INSTALL.md

-Building Workcoin
+Building WorkCoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Workcoin Core reference implementation of Workcoin.
+See doc/build-*.md for instructions on building the various elements of the WorkCoin Core reference implementation of WorkCoin.